Colloidal silica facts: What is silica?

 Colloidal silica products are aqueous dispersions of amorphous silica.
 Colloidal silica is not classified as harmful, but as mildly irritating.
 Because the products can have a drying effect on the skin, protective gloves should always be used.
 In case of skin contact, wash the area of contact with plenty of water.
 The use of safety glasses is always recommended.
 In case of eye contact, rinse with large amounts of water and seek professional medical advice.
 For further information, please reference the Safety Data Sheets for each product.

-If you have questions about Levasil Colloidal Silica, please contact our technical experts.
+For more information about our Levasil Colloidal Silica products, please contact our experts.
 We look forward to hearing from you.